Apple executives held internal talks about buying Perplexity, Bloomberg News reports

 The discussions are at an early stage and may not lead to an offer, the report said, adding that the tech behemoth's executives have not discussed a bid with Perplexity's management.

-Bloomberg News reported earlier on Friday that Meta Platforms tried to buy Perplexity earlier this year.
+Bloomberg News also reported on Friday that Meta Platforms tried to buy Perplexity earlier this year.

 Meta announced a $14.8 billion investment in Scale AI last week and hired Scale AI CEO Alexandr Wang to lead its new superintelligence unit.